Windows OS Hub

 • PowerShell

-• Exchange
+• Linux

 Recovering Files from a RAW Partition using TestDisk

 Recently my old USB drive became unreadable in Windows and started to be seen as RAW.
 This indicates that Windows cannot determine the structure of the file system on the disk.
-The reasons why this partition is defined as RAW may be different: the disk may not be formatted, the partition table header may be erased / corrupted / missing, there can be damaged sectors or any other physical problems either with the drive or with its controller.
+The reasons why this partition is defined as RAW may be different: the disk may not be formatted, the partition table header may be erased / corrupted / missing, and there can be damaged sectors or any other physical problems either with the drive or with its controller.

 From the user point of view, this RAW drive is displayed in Windows Explorer, but its size is detected as 0 (zero).
-When trying to open or read the data from the RAW partition, different errors appear, e. g.:
+When trying to open or read the data from the RAW partition, different errors appear, e.g.:

 You need to format the disk in Drive E: before you can use it.
 Do you want to format it?